 Despite being original inhabitants and stewards of this land, Native American women have never been compensated for the full value of their labor in the U.S. workforce.
-Native American women are typically paid only 60 cents for every dollar paid to white, non-Hispanic men.
-This gap in pay typically amounts to a loss of $2,055 every month or $24,656 every year, and adds up to $986,240 over a 40-year career.
-This wage gap means that Native American women have to work 21 months – until October 1 – to make as much as white, non-Hispanic men were paid in the previous calendar year alone.
+Among full-time, year-round workers, Native American women are typically paid only 60 cents for every dollar paid to white, non-Hispanic men.
+This gap in pay typically amounts to a loss of $2,055 every month or $24,656 every year.
+If this gap isn’t closed, a Native American woman starting her career today stands to lose $986,240 over a 40-year career.
+This wage gap means that Native American women have to work over 20 months – until September 8 – to make as much as white, non-Hispanic men were paid in 12.